 Emotional, nonverbally woven stories

-The performers in "Gia" do not have lines, but instead show emotions through facial expressions and gestures.
+The performers in "GEAR" do not have lines, but instead show emotions through facial expressions and gestures.
 The characters are wonderfully acted in easy to understand ways, so even small children and foreigners who don't understand Japanese can enjoy it.

 Greeting from the director of Gear